KevCui/animepahe-dl/README.md

 Check out [twistmoe-dl](https://github.com/KevCui/twistmoe-dl)

-### What to know when the new episode of your favorite anime will be released?
+### Want to know when the new episode of your favorite anime will be released?

 Check out this script [tvdb-cli](https://github.com/KevCui/tvdb-cli)